bfg-s/repository/README.md

 # Extension repository
 Package To add the functionality of the repository pattern and its generator.

 ## Install
 ```bash
 composer require bfg/repository
 ```

+## About
+The main feature of this package is the ability to remember the result of the executed function and return it when called again with the same parameters.
+How does this happen?
+When a repository property is called, it remembers the parameters and the result of the function.
+When the property is called again, it will return the result of the function that was remembered the first time it was called.
+For example, the repository has a `getUsers()` method that returns all users.
+The first time a method is called by a property, i.e. `$repository->getUsers`, it will execute the method and remember the result.
+When the property is called again, it will return the result of the method that was remembered the first time it was called.

 ## Usage